axonivy-market/docusign-connector/docusign-connector-product/README.md

 In order to use this product you must configure multiple variables.

-Add the following block to your `config/variables.yaml` file of our main Business Project that will make use of this product:
+Add the following block to your `config/variables.yaml` file of our main Business Project that will make use of this product.
+(Note, that in the Designer these variables can be defined in any project so there is no need to unpack the demo project.)

 ```
 Variables: